Diocese: 2nd credible allegation of sexual abuse leveled at former Boscobel priest

-BOSCOBEL, Wis. – The Diocese of Madison says it has a second credible allegation of sexual abuse against a priest who served in Boscobel.
+BOSCOBEL, Wis. — The Diocese of Madison recently said it has a second credible allegation of sexual abuse against a priest who served in Boscobel.

 The initial credible finding of an allegation against Doherty was announced Jan.
 17.